LeeAnnEditor/o365hq/blog/Microsoft Defender Advanced Threat Protection.md

 machines in the environment need remediation.

 The Alert window allows SecOps to see how this vulnerability in software has allowed for some malicious activity.
-Under actions, there is an option to consult a *Microsoft Threat Expert*.
+Under Actions, there is an option to consult a *Microsoft Threat Expert*.
 If they choose to submit a request, a Microsoft expert would review the alert and give detailed recommended actions.